What a CMO needs to Know About Risk Management: Key Ingredients for Success

 Register Now

-This webinar will be facilitated through the lens of former Quality executive who is now serving as a Chief Medical Officer in a large community hospital.
-The program will highlight the ways in which a CMO can amplify the quality, safety and risk message in a hospital.
-Real life examples will be shared that deepen and color a set of core tenets that leaders can use to mitigate risk and optimize quality and safety for our patients and caregivers.
+This webinar is facilitated by a former quality executive who is now serving as a Chief Medical Officer in a large community hospital.
+Real life examples are shared that deepen and color a set of core tenets that leaders can use to mitigate risk and optimize quality and safety for our patients and caregivers.

 Objectives:

-• • Define key risk management knowledge for a CMO
+• • Define key risk management knowledge for a CMO.

-• • Explore opportunities to optimize learning and partnership with your local risk management team
+• • Explore opportunities to optimize learning and partnership with your local risk management team.

-• • Identify behaviors a CMO can exhibit to enhance risk management at your hospital or health system
+• • Identify behaviors a CMO can exhibit to enhance risk management at your hospital or health system.

 Speaker: Dr. Aaron Hamilton

-ASHRM CE Credits 1.0
+ASHRM CE Credits1.0

-Domain Clinical Patient Safety
+DomainClinical Patient Safety

-Level - Foundational (F), Practitioner (P), Advanced (A) P
+Level - Foundational (F), Practitioner (P), Advanced (A)P

 For questions regarding this webinar, contact ASHRMEd@aha.org